Sakura Watch May 16, 2018 - Last few days of blossoms

 Shower of blossom petals

 The wind has played its part by blowing off the remaining blossoms and visitors could be seen taking in the shower of delicate, white, blossom petals.
 This has its own magic beauty to experience on its own as hearing the sounds of the wind in the trees and feeling the petals land on you, almost tickling in the way of one last reminder of the special place these trees hold in our hearts.

 Little, if any, blossoms to view May long weekend

 Sadly, with the falling blossoms also mean the viewing season is soon to end.
 With more rain in the forecast this week, chances of seeing any last few blossoms remain slim over the May long weekend.
 My next visit on Friday will confirm how true this may be.

 Late blooming Akebono and Fugenzo

 The one bright spot of note is that the Akebono and Fugenzo trees are only now beginning to get ready for their big debut!
-Flower buds are already seen ready to open with many more likely a week away.
-I’ll be watching these trees next as they share their own unique beauty and help stretch the sakura hanami season a little longer.
+Flower buds are already seen prepared to open with many more likely a week away.
+I'll be watching these trees next as they share their own unique beauty and help stretch the sakura hanami season a little longer.
 Stay tuned for more updates soon!